Vngi/Habbo-Origins-Quick-Resize/README.md

 ### Notes

 - Ensure that the `WinTitle` variable in each script matches exactly with the title of the application window as it appears in the Windows title bar.
+- When adjusting window width, be mindful that extreme changes may affect what is visible on screen.
+Experiment with different widths to find what works best for you.
 - These scripts use AutoHotkey's `WinMove` command to manipulate window size and position based on screen coordinates.
 Adjustments may be needed based on specific application behaviors.

 ### License